-Regarding the Logistics Business, the Group aims to organically and comprehensively operate each of the Overland Transportation, International Transportation and Harbor Transportation businesses centered on the Warehousing & Distribution Business by using information technologies.
+Regarding the Logistics Business, the Group aims to organically and comprehensively operate each of the Overland Transportation, International Transportation and Harbor Transportation businesses centered on the Warehousing & Distribution Business by using DX and other new technologies.
 In the Real Estate Business, the Group aims to expand the leasing business primarily in office buildings and commercial facilities by effectively using the Group's proprietary lands.

-Through fair operations of these businesses, the Group aims to ensure appropriate profits and stable growth, and provide returns to shareholders and employees, making contribution to realizing a prosperous society.
+Through fair operations of these businesses, which are both responsible for providing social infrastructure, the Group will ensure appropriate profits and stable growth, provide returns to shareholders and employees, resolve social issues and protect society and customers' businesses by providing disasterresistant, safe and secure infrastructure services and reducing environmental burden in business operations, and thus make a contribution to realizing a prosperous and sustainable society.

-Due to the nature of both businesses that needs land, building and facilities, etc. in favorable locations, both businesses require significant investment; therefore, the Company invests its management resources including funds in a continuous and planned manner from a long-term standpoint with the aim of expanding and developing businesses.
+Due to the nature of both businesses, which requires us to secure land, building and facilities, etc. suited to the business, as well as formulate and implement business plans to utilize these assets, we will engage in securing and developing human resources, our human capital, and invest management resources including funds in a continuous and planned manner from a long-term standpoint with the aim of sustainably expanding and developing these businesses.